thewh1teagle/israwave/lab/README.md

 10% kept for validation.

-## Summarize of steps I did to make this actually work in Hebrew:
+## Summary of Steps Taken to Make This Work in Hebrew

 1. Download [saspeech dataset](https://openslr.elda.org/134/) (4 hours, diactirized audio with 2-15s audio files)
 2. Improve espeak-ng phonemes in [this PR](https://github.com/espeak-ng/espeak-ng/pull/1983)